Sukla Charan Noatia

 Sukla Charan Noatia is an Indian politician from Tripura.
-He is the Minister of Cooperation, Tribal Welfare (TRP & PTG), Welfare of Minorites in the Government of Tripura as part of the Second Saha Ministry.
+He is the Minister of Cooperation, Tribal Welfare (TRP & PTG), Welfare of Minorities in the Government of Tripura as part of the Second Saha Ministry.
 He became the MLA from Jolaibari Assembly constituency by defeating Debendra Tripura of Communist Party of India (Marxist) by a margin of 375 votes in 2023.